 There are a lot of options here, so let’s review them one by one.

-- Proposal Created From/To Date – specifying dates here will display proposals that were created in the date range specified
+- Proposal Created From/To Date – specifying dates here will display proposals that were created in the date range specified (this will include proposals created within the date range that are now sales orders)

 - Sales Order Created From/To Date – this date range will show sales orders that were converted from a proposal to a sales order within the specified date range